-If you and your partner are unable to conceive after a year of trying, you should both see fertility specialists.
+If you and your partner are unable to conceive after a year of trying, you should speak to your primary care physician, who may refer you to a fertility specialist.
 A urologist or reproductive endocrinologist can help diagnose and treat male infertility.

 Your doctor will most likely begin with a medical history.
 Questions will likely include your childhood growth and development and whether you have had past infections and surgeries, sexually transmitted diseases, damage to the testes, and exposure to medications or harmful chemicals.

 Your doctor will do a physical exam to look for signs of low testosterone or other conditions that affect fertility (such as small or missing testes).
 You also will have a semen analysis (often more than one) to look at the quantity, movement, and shape of the sperm.
 Blood tests look for hormone deficiency.

 Also, your doctor might do a scrotal or transrectal ultrasound.
 This imaging test is to look for enlarged veins around the testes, tumors, or a blockage in the vas deferens.

 Your partner should have a medical history and full evaluation done at the same time.
 This will give you a complete picture of your ability as a couple to have children.

 How is male infertility treated?

 Treatment for male infertility depends on the cause.

 Surgery.
 Surgery can repair a blockage in the sperm transport system.
 Vasectomy can be surgically reversed in up to 85 percent of cases, but many men remain infertile even after the blockage is fixed (other types of blockage such as those caused by past infections can be harder to treat).
 Repair of varicoceles is more likely to bring back fertility if the veins are large and if the repair is done before any long-term damage.
 Surgery also can repair varicoceles, but it may not restore fertility.